sl4wa/outages-bot/README.md

 ### 2. Install and Enable Services

-Set up and enable the bot and notifier services using Supervisor:
+Set up and enable the bot service using Supervisor:

     make install

-This command registers two Supervisor services:
+This command registers supervisor service:
-- `bot_notifier`: Handles notifications.
 - `bot`: Manages bot interactions.

 ### 3. Start the Bot Services

-To start both services together, run:
+To start service run:

     make start